ffekirnew/alx-system_engineering-devops/0x02-shell_redirections/README.md

-9-duplicate_last_line duplicates the last line in a file 10-no_more_js deletes all js files inside the directory and all subdirectories 11-directories counts the number of directories and sub-directories int he current directory
+9-duplicate_last_line duplicates the last line in a file 10-no_more_js deletes all js files inside the directory and all subdirectories 11-directories counts the number of directories and sub-directories int he current directory 12-newest_files displays the 10 newest files in the directory